pulibrary/davies_project/pages/index.md

 an almost passing mention or a brief listing.
 Many more surely existed, but that likelihood by no means takes away from the utility of this database.
-In almost all cases the patterns that it reveals will continue to stand
+In almost all cases the patterns that it reveals will continue to stand.